 I’ve actually spoken to men about this.
 According to them, it’s not hard to keep it not hard.
 Their default state of mind is simply “now is not the time or place for a boner.”
 In situations more challenging than the default, when there’s a specific trigger for arousal other than the existence of women on the planet, a more forceful reminder that “THIS IS NOT THE TIME AND PLACE” is sufficient to dash a boner’s hope and send it off to sulk.
 This is reported to be effective even during sex, if necessary.

 All it takes is understanding that most times and most places are not appropriate to have a stiff dick—therefore, men who self-report erections in nonsexual situations must believe every situation in proximity to women is sexual.
 To them, women are less than human, with no purpose other than to be sexualized by men.

 That’s not heroic.
 That’s the 1 in 4 men who thinks it’s normal to expect sex from employees.
 That’s the guy who can’t dine in a public restaurant with a woman without the supervision of his “Mother” because he just can’t be trusted not to whip his dick out at the table because everybody knows men have no sexual control because rape culture has done its marketing well.

-There is a miles-wide line between attraction (her hair smells nice, her hand on his arm makes his skin sizzle with awareness, etc.) and getting a stiff dick.
+There is a miles-wide line between attraction (her hair smells nice, her hand on his arm makes his skin sizzle with awareness, etc.) or even having a sexual thought and getting a stiff dick.
 Conflating the two perpetuates the myth that men are nothing but rutting animals who think every woman is in heat and driven by a biological imperative to be mounted.
 That’s an insult to good men and a license for the shitty ones to act shitty.
 Stop it.